-No Address Movie Logo
+No Address: Movie

 Lauren's favorite pastime was capturing special moments with her loving mother on her Polaroid camera.
 Tragically, at the age of nine, Lauren then witnesses the unexpected death of her mother.